-Most users should be able to run the SNP Pipeline by launching a single script, run_snp_pipeline.sh.
+Most users should run the SNP Pipeline by launching a single script, run\snp\pipeline.sh.
 This script is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
 You can find examples of using the script in the sections below.

-If you need more flexibility, you can run the individual pipeline scripts one step at a time.
+If you need more flexibility, you can run the individual pipeline scripts one step at a time (not recommended).
 See Step-by-Step Workflows.